makerdao/pygasprice-client/README.md

 instantiate client as
 `gasprice_agg_client = Aggregator(refresh_interval=10, expiry=600)`

 Arguments of component clients are also offered.
-Recommend supplying API keys to avoid rate limiting.
+Supply API keys to avoid rate limiting and exclusion of sources which require a key.

 ### Retrieve gas prices